AmpersandTarski/documentation/installation/installing_ampersand.md

 ### 1b) Installing from Source

-If there is no binary for your operating system, or if you prefer to build it for yourself, this can be done by following these steps:
+If there is no executable for your operating system, or if you prefer to build one yourself, follow these steps:

 > 1. Install stack, the haskell tool stack. [instructions are here](http://docs.haskellstack.org/en/stable/install_and_upgrade.html)
 > 1. Then, have stack install everything you need to compile: